nargilanurullayeva/id-card-ai-recognition/README.md

 2. Point the camera at a Turkish ID card (T.C.
 Kimlik) and capture an image.
 3. Wait for the app to process the image and display the extracted ID card information.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.